Dadullah: Fight post 2001

-Rumors that Dadullah may be headed to recapture the city with as many as 8,000 Taliban fighters, following the November 2001 Battle of Mazar-i-Sharif, a thousand American ground forces were airlifted into the city.
+Following rumors that Dadullah may be headed to recapture the city with as many as 8,000 Taliban fighters, after the November 2001 Battle of Mazar-i-Sharif, a thousand American ground forces were airlifted into the city.

-He allegedly participated (by giving orders via cell phone) in the murder of Ricardo Munguia on March 27, 2003.
+He allegedly participated (by giving orders via cell phone) in the murder of Ricardo Munguía on March 27, 2003.
 In 2005 he was sentenced in absentia to life in prison, along with three others, by Pakistan for the attempted murder of a member of Pakistan's parliament, Muhammad Khan Sherani of the Jamiat Ulema-i-Islam party.
 Sherani, an opponent of the Taliban, survived an IED attack in his home constituency of Balochistan in November, 2004.

+Dadullah masterminded the 2006 Taliban offensive and had earned a notorious reputation amongst NATO forces by the end of the year.
+Some Americans nicknamed him the "Afghan Zarqawi," drawing parallels to Abu Musab al-Zarqawi, the founder of Al-Qaeda in Iraq.
+The comparison stemmed from their similarities in galvanizing the insurgency in their respective countries, their vocal support for Al-Qaeda and Osama bin Laden, as well as their brutal conduct, which stirred controversy even amongst their own hardline supporters.
 A "Western intelligence source" claimed Dadullah may have been operating out of Quetta, Pakistan.
 Others, including the Pakistani government, claimed he was operating near Kandahar, Afghanistan.
+It was in southern Afghanistan that he was later killed.
 In 2006, he claimed to have 12,000 men and to control 20 districts in the former Taliban heartland in the southern provinces of Kandahar, Helmand, Zabul and Orūzgān.